 In addition, in accordance with the Code, Western Power proposes to adopt service standard benchmarks for the transmission and distribution networks.
-As noted in further detail below, Western Power will be financially accountable for delivering service standards in accordance with these benchmarks.
+As noted in further detail below, Western Power will be accountable for delivering service standards in accordance with these benchmarks.
 Meeting these service standard benchmarks will also affect Western Power's future capital and operating expenditure but to a lesser extent than the compliance obligations noted above.

-In relation to service standard benchmarks for the distribution network, Western Power has had regard to current level of SAIDI performance; the recent trend of deterioration in performance; and the competing demands on resources which are expected to be present over the forthcoming access arrangement period.
+In relation to service standard benchmarks for the distribution network, Western Power has had regard to the current level of SAIDI performance; the recent trend of deterioration in performance; and the competing demands on resources which are expected to be present over the forthcoming access arrangement period.
 Taking all of these matters into consideration, Western Power has adopted a target of achieving a 25% improvement in SAIDI (compared to actual performance for the year ended in June 2004) over the forthcoming access arrangement period.
+Following the Authority's Draft Decision, Western Power is also proposing corresponding network performance benchmarks in relation to SAIFI.

-The company also proposes a service standard adjustment mechanism, under which the company will face financial incentives to deliver services in accordance with the service standard benchmarks.
-In particular, the company will face financial penalties if it fails to achieve the stated SAIDI improvement targets.
-Similar arrangements will also apply in relation to the performance of the transmission network.
+The company also proposes a service standard adjustment mechanism, under which the company will be required to deliver services in accordance with the service standard benchmarks.
+In particular, the company will be required to submit an annual report to the Authority where its performance does not fall within a pre-defined range of normal performance, for each of the service standard benchmark measures.